computercolin/docker-smokeping-slave/README.md

 * Based on Smokeping 2.7.3
 * Includes patch to Smokeping [PR-181](https://github.com/oetiker/SmokePing/pull/181) -- allows Slave to correctly poll targets after master targets config changes
+* Includes PID-file fix so slave doesn't die when master has new targets config.
+[See discussion](https://github.com/oetiker/SmokePing/issues/44).

 ### Build and run locally
 You can use the below commands to run with docker / docker-compose, pulling from docker hub.